 If your company resides in the EU, then you'll need to adhere to GDPR (General Data Protection Regulation), which regulates how personal data is used, processed, and stored.
 The US has similar laws in some states, such as the California Consumer Privacy Act (CCPA).

-Security and privacy are also important.
+Security and privacy are paramount.
 Platforms must be secured and encrypted so that patient confidentiality is protected.
-This means that features must also include end-to-end encryption to prevent any accidental leaking of patient information.
+This is a core concern in IT and cybersecurity for the healthcare industry, where compliance and data protection are paramount, and advanced identity verification methods such as facial recognition can further strengthen secure access to sensitive patient data.
+Features must include end-to-end encryption to prevent any accidental leaking of patient information.

 Note: When searching for a cloud services provider, it's worth checking if they are FedRAMP High compliant.
 What is FedRAMP compliance?
 FedRAMP compliance standardizes security requirements for federal agencies using cloud services in a cost-effective and risk-based way.
 FedRAMP High covers cloud providers who handle sensitive information, such as healthcare records.

 A minimum viable product (MVP) can be compared to a soft launch in game development.
 In essence, your website or platform is launched in its early stages, with only the core features available.
-It’s a fundamental part of the development process, as it will help you ascertain whether your platform will be in demand or if you need to tweak it.
+A telemedicine app MVP is a fundamental part of the development process, as it will help you ascertain whether your platform will be in demand or if you need to tweak it before investing in a full-scale launch.
+You can identify any potential issues and gaps in this stage and use tools for product management and developers to refine your product vision and create a roadmap for development.

 An MVP does this by: